Mattia46/firstMonth/introduction.md

 ## Structure

 The PreCourse structure is identical to the one you're going to encounter on the 12 weeks of the course, where you'll be working on a new challenge every week.
-You'll get to the PreCourse challenges on *Step 5* of the [README](README.md).

 You can expect 3 emails from us each week: